gabfr/work-around-the-world/README.md

 ## Roadmap

  - [ ] Unload the crawled jobs to write the jobs/tags/companies table back to AWS S3
- - [ ] Create a DAG to crawl the Angel.co - probably needs to use selenium (can use as inspiration/benchmark: https://github.com/muladzevitali/AngelList)
+ - [X] Create a DAG to crawl the Angel.co - probably needs to use selenium (can use as inspiration/benchmark: https://github.com/muladzevitali/AngelList)
    - [X] Modify the `puckel/docker-airflow` to leverage the `chromedriver` installation to work with the `selenium` possibly by making a `Dockerfile`
-   - [ ] Create the `angels_co_jobs_dag` that will use selenium to crawl their site and store the jobs informations
+   - [X] Create the `angels_co_jobs_dag` that will use selenium to crawl their site and store the jobs informations
- - [ ] Load the crawled jobs/tags/companies to the Algolia Search Provider, a free API to query those jobs
+ - [ ] Create a DAG to load the crawled `jobs` to the Algolia Search Provider, a free API to query those jobs
  - [ ] Create a simple web application to navigate/search in the data of these crawled jobs